Ivsucram/ivsucram/README.md

 # Hi there 👋 Nice to meet you!

 Probably I've redirected you here, or you've found me through my contacts.
 Whatever the case, welcome!
-Take a look around, and [let me know if you have any question](mailto:ivsucram@gmail.com).
-Looking forward to working with you!
+Take a look around, and [let me know if you have any questions](mailto:ivsucram@gmail.com).
+I am looking forward to working with you!

 *******